-Donald Trump is not known for showing his emotions, but as he stood at the White House lectern under a heady shower of flashlights on 7 April 2017 there was a brief flash of the human behind the president's bombastic veneer.
+Donald Trump is not a man known for showing his emotions, but as he stood at the White House lectern under a heady shower of flashlights on 7 April 2017 there was a brief glimpse of the human behind the president's bombastic veneer.

 Hours earlier, in Khan Sheikhoun, northwest Syria, families were preparing for another nondescript Tuesday when a Syrian Air Force jet circled overhead and dropped three bombs on the remote Idlib village.